 Considering the data from 2013, 7% of people lived in flood-prone areas in Slovenia.
-The most extensive flood areas are outside of the programme area, in the northeast and subpannonian Slovenia.
-The largest share of the population living in flood-prone areas within the programme area is in Osrednjeslovenska statistical region with the share of 9% (ARSO, 2021 [ZD24]).
+Although the most extensive flood areas are outside of the programme area (in the northeast and subpannonian Slovenia) the largest flood areas within the programme area are represented by Ljubljansko barje, many karst-fields (e.g. Cerkniško polje, Pivško polje, etc.) and flood areas along the sea.
+The largest share of the population living in flood-prone areas within the programme area is in Osrednjeslov-enska statistical region with the share of 9% (ARSO, 2021 [ZD24]).